ietf-gitwg/using-github/draft-ietf-git-using-github.md

 issues for which formal Working Group decisions have been made (Section 6.1 of
 {{!RFC2418}}).

-A `v2` or `next-version` label might be used to mark and thereby save issues for a future version of or extension to a protocol, particularly where a resolution is made to take no action.
+A `future` or `next-version` label might be used to mark and thereby save issues for a future version of or extension to a protocol, particularly where a resolution is made to take no action.

 ### Component Labelling